-Government inspections and regular lesson observations ensure high standards are always maintained and result in consistent praise for the teaching and pastoral care at our Taverham Hall site, having received no less than five outstanding inspection reports since 2010.
+Government inspections and regular lesson observations ensure high standards are always maintained and result in consistent praise for the teaching and pastoral care at our Taverham Hall site, having received no less than six outstanding inspection reports since 2010.

 Headmaster.
 Mike Crossley:

 “The School is delighted to have received such glowing inspection reports on its Early Years, Boarding and school as a whole.
 To be graded as ‘Excellent’ and ‘Outstanding’ is very rewarding and a wonderful reflection on all the staff, pupils, parents and governors.”

 Langley Preparatory School at Taverham Hall’s national NACE Challenge Award, Gold Schools Games Mark, Healthy Schools Award and Good Diabetes Care in School Award all demonstrate the importance the School places on emotional health and well being.
 Please follow the link to read more about these awards.

 This is one of five outstanding inspections that have taken place at the Taverham Hall site over the past 7 years.
 The Independent Inspectorate Team, who visited the School in November 2016 for an Educational Quality inspection, reported on the quality of the School’s work.

 The inspection focused on the following two key outcomes which both received the highest accolade of ‘Excellent’:

 The quality of the pupils’ academic and other achievements, and

 The quality of the pupils’ personal development.